 Key Entities and Attributes

 Figure 4.4.1 provides a high level view of the key entities and some of the attributes of those entities sufficient to illustrate, at a high level, the entity relationships in the SMIP end-to-end logical architecture.
-Table 4.4.1 below provides a summary of the attributes listed here and references to the complete set of required attributes in SMETS[3] and CHTS[4].
+Table 4.4.1 below provides a summary of the attributes listed here and references to the complete set of required attributes in SMETS2[3] and CHTS[4].